You’ve heard it before: waking up early to exercise is the best way to start your day.

 Plus, exercising first thing in the morning revs up your metabolism, sets you up for a productive day, and helps you sleep better.

 And that’s not the whole story.
 Morning exercise is also a fantastic way to make fitness a priority in your lifestyle as you kick your day off with a sweat session.
+And, there are huge, subtle-energetic benefits!

 I can go on and on about the benefits of morning workouts, but that’s another subject for another day.
 For now, let’s focus on how you can do it, even if you don’t consider yourself a morning person.